 If this Boolean property is set, then no default handler for POSIX signal SIGQUIT (Ctrl-\ on Unix-based platforms) will be created.
 The default handler that is used when this property is not set prints the current thread states via a call to com.aicas.jamaica.lang.Debug. dump.ThreadStates().
-See also jamaica.full_stack_trace on_sig_quit.
+If a second SIGQUIT arrives withing 500ms after this, the full stack trace of all Java threads will be printed.
+See also jamaica.full_stack_trace_on_sig_quit.